-Rushcliffe is proud to be at the heart of Nottinghamshire sport, playing host to iconic facilities such as Trent Bridge Cricket Ground, Nottingham Forest's City Ground, Holme Pierrepont National Water-sports Centre and Nottingham Rugby's 'Lady Bay' sports ground.
+Rushcliffe is proud to be at the heart of Nottinghamshire sport, playing host to iconic facilities such as Trent Bridge Cricket Ground, Nottingham Forest's City Ground, Home Pierrepont National Water-sports Centre and Nottingham Rugby's 'Lady Bay' sports ground.

-The Council recognises the role such facilities can play to inspire residents to take part in sport.
+The Council recognises the value such facilities can play to inspire residents to take part in sport.
 Equally importantly we are committed to provide (directly and in partnership with others) leisure facilities to enable all of our community to lead healthy lives, by participating in a wide range of activities

-The opening of Rushcliffe Arena in January 2017 represented a significant step forward in the quality of our indoor leisure provision and was a major achievement resulting from our first leisure strategy.
+The opening of Rushcliffe Arena in January 2017 represented a significant step forward in the quality of our indoor leisure portfolio and was a major achievement identified within our first leisure strategy.

-This document sets out the Council's vision and key strategic objectives for the next 10 years.
-It supports the suite of local plan documents to guide future leisure requirements arising from housing growth across the Borough.
-The strategy has been written as a concise summary to aid usability and will be underpinned by more detailed delivery plans such as for outdoor sports pitches.
+This document sets out the councils' vision and key strategic objectives over the next 10 years.
+It forms part of the suite of local plan documents which will guide future leisure requirements arising from housing growth across the borough.
+The strategy has been written as a concise summary to aid usability and will be underpinned by more detailed implementation plans such as for outdoor playing pitches.

-We have reviewed a range of evidence and responses to consultation which highlighted the main national and local issues this strategy should consider.
+We have considered a range of evidence and responses to consultation which highlighted the main national and local issues this strategy should seek to address.

-Finally, as Portfolio Holder for Community and Leisure I am delighted to have overseen the development of this important strategy and look forward to seeing it come to fruition.
+Finally, as Portfolio Holder for Communities I am delighted to have overseen the development of this important strategy and look forward to seeing it come to fruition.

-I wish to record my personal thanks to the members of Rushcliffe Borough Council's Community Development Group and all others involved for their dedication and hard work over a period of 12 months to guide the production of the strategy.
+I wish to record my personal thanks to the members of Rushcliffe Borough Councils' Community Development Group and all others involved for their dedication and hard work over a period of twelve months to guide the production of the strategy.